 The dangers of nicotine prove a more pressing issue for those who make their own DIY juice, which we will address in a future article.

 This is a common question and again, isn’t easily answered.
 One study using automated smoking machines suggested less nicotine is delivered by vaping than from smoking, but admitted this may not be accurate.
 The variety of vaping technology and individual inhalation techniques means there is no consensus on how much nicotine is absorbed during a single drag.
 More studies are needed to accurately measure this.
 Until then, the only advice is to, as with caffeine, try out different variations to find what suits your needs and stop vaping once you feel satisfied.
-Take consolation that no matter what, you’re consuming far less than the 4,000 chemicals typically found in tobacco smoke.
+Take consolation that no matter what, you’re consuming far less than the thousands of chemicals typically found in tobacco smoke.

 Sub-ohm Vaping – If you want to try sub-ohm vaping then you may need to rethink your nicotine level.
 As well as an increased level of VG you will likely need to reduce nicotine, as the inhalation from a sub-ohm vape is more powerful than standard vaping.
 As you consume more juice in a single hit so it follows that you take in more nicotine, leading to the risk of mild nicotine overdose.
 Juice for sub-ohm vaping generally comes in one of three strengths, 0mg, 3mg and 6mg.
 You can sub-ohm with higher than this, but, be forewarned, it will likely be unpleasant for a lot vapers.